AZ19999/MappingtheBERy/_pages/sentimentmethods.md

 ![Sentiment Analysis showing related articles](../assets/img/Related.png)

 It was also helpful to be able to see specific articles that are referenced for the sentiment analysis as that allowed me to check to make sure that the articles being analyzed were on topic and not about completely unrelated things.
+The lower amount of articles per search also let me check to specific ones so I could get some more specific insight into where some of the sentiment analysis data came from.